 This new release brought everyone back to where they were using third-party cookies.
 When a user browses your website in Safari, first-party cookies will live for up to 7 days, unless they are set from the domain whose IP matches at least 50% of your website IP address.

 Yes!
-And it’s easy to prolong cookies in Safari using Stape solutions:
+And it's easy to prolong cookies in Safari with the help of Stape using solutions such as:

 This power-up helps to make sure that your marketing cookies are active all the time, even if they get deleted.
 Cookie Keeper comes with a "master cookie" - a special tracker that identifies each visitor's unique ID on your website.
 This cookie is stored as a first-party cookie and it lets you comply with all Safari ITP cookie rules.
 So when the marketing cookies are deleted, the "master cookie" provides information to restore them.
 This means you can still see how people are using your website and how well your advertisements are working, even if the original cookies were deleted.